Transforming health and social care in Scotland

 Our reports feature several exhibits that visualise complex data and processes in an accessible and informative way.
 See the examples below or click on our reports to find more.

-We've launched a survey as part of the fieldwork for our report, Self-directed support: a follow-up audit, which will published later this year, and we're keen to hear the views of anyone who uses self-directed support.
-Find out more the survey and take part.
+We'll be publishing our report, Self-directed support: a follow-up audit, later this year, and as part of the fieldwork we launched a survey to hear the views of anyone who uses self-directed support.
+Find out more about what we're doing.

 Health boards' expenditure and performance